2018ik/2018ik.github.io/_wiki/children_of_god.markdown

 ## Background

-All believers are **children of God**, having been reborn or regenerated with the divine life of God.
+**Children of God** are believers having been reborn or regenerated with the divine life of God.

 ## Significance